bmeck/Revertable/README.md

   // often a task needs to produce data on how to undo
   // the side effects that it has created such as
-  // where temporary files got saved dataNeededToRevert = $data;
+  // where temporary files got saved

+  // NOTE: this will not be equal to the data that was resolved
+  //   during perform, this is to keep the data consumption of
+  //   unfinished tasks identical to consuming results from
+  //   perform.
+  dataNeededToRevert = $data;

   // since our task is stateless, we can use it to revert